How to Write a CV with No Experience in 2025

 Looking to create a professional CV?

-5. Leverage transferable skills
+5. Leverage your transferable and interpersonal skills

-Examples of transferable skills:
+Examples of transferable skills

 6. Draw attention to your education and qualifications